 The Way in Great Britain bought the house for their European base.

 Once again, the estate lay dormant.

-Cloverley Hall bought the house with Peter and Anne Sunderland and it became a Conference and Activity centre.
+Cloverley Hall bought the house and it became a Conference and Activity centre.

-Cloverley Hall was bought out and Gartmore House ran as a charitable trust with a Board of Directors, namely George Russell (formerly of Scotland the Brand), Peter Taylor, (hotelier) and Peter & Anne Sunderland.
+Cloverley Hall was bought out and Gartmore House ran as a charitable trust with a Board of Directors, namely George Russell (formerly of Scotland the Brand), Peter Taylor, (hotelier) and Peter Sunderland.

 Sadly, Chairman of the board, George Russell passed away in September 2004.
 Peter Kimber (formerly chief executive Scottish Curriculum Authority and Scripture Union, England and Wales) and Rev Mike Parker (director of the Evangelical Alliance, Scotland) were invited onto the board.

-A CHP (combined heat and power) system was installed to replace the original Biomass boiler.
-This system allow us to generate more energy than we require to run the estate, allowing the excess to go back into the grid.
+A CHP (combined heat and power) system was installed.
+This system allow us to generate more electricity than we require to run the estate, allowing the excess to go back into the grid.